 Full fruit intensity without being too sweet.
-Taste on the palate marries ripe apple, pear and pineapple with and cream.
+Aromas of peach, apple blossom, and pineapple, with a buttery feel.
 Lower price point than most for a high quality wine.
 Pairs well with most foods, especially seafood and cheese.

 One of the most adaptable and diverse white wines, chardonnay offers a refreshing beverage for most wine drinkers.
 It can be lean and zesty, rich and creamy, earthy and spiced, or any combination of fruity, herbal, and woody flavors.
 It all depends on the weather and soil in the region where the grapes are grown, the ripeness of the grapes, and if the wine is aged in oak barrels.
 That means this green-skinned grape is incredibly versatile.

 Chardonnay is the most popular wine grape in the world.
 It can grow in various climates, from Spain and California to France and New Zealand.
 Because it has so much to offer wine drinkers, it’s important to know the salient details that influence how chardonnay tastes, and what the possibilities are.
 If you tried a glass and didn’t like it, it certainly doesn’t mean you won’t like other chardonnays, even those from the same region.